 The Aria is roughly 14 by 14 inches and has a sleek polished glass surface.
 It’s available in either white or black and accommodates users up to 350 pounds.
 It requires four AA batteries and is designed to work even with buildup of some condensation – important in a steamy bathroom.

 There are a number of reasonably priced bathroom scales on the market, but users say the Utopia Digital Glass Bathroom Scale is among the best, with accuracy and features that compare favorably with much pricier scales.

-At roughly 10 by 10 inches, this Utopia scale is fairly small, making it a good pick for space-starved bathrooms.
+At roughly 16" square, this Utopia scale is fairly small, making it a good pick for space-starved bathrooms.
 It has a shiny black tempered glass platform that most users say is understated and unobtrusive, though it is prone to smudges and footprints.
 It requires two AAA batteries that are not included with purchase.
 Weight capacity is 400 pounds.

 Most bathroom scales are decidedly modern, with tempered glass, shiny silver, or glossy black platforms.
 That’s why the sleek Red Rock Modern Bamboo Body Scale is a design standout that will blend in equally well with modern or traditional settings.
 As a bonus, the bamboo used for the platform is eco-friendly.